julienetie/maya/README.md

   NPM modules than CSS mixins.

 ### 17. Do not touch the root font-size
-  Leave it alone, it's commonly 16px but not for all devices so leave it alone.
+  Leave it alone, it's commonly 16px but not for all devices and scenarios so leave it alone.

 ### 18. Use REM and EM units for fonts (Do not convert them)
   When you set font-size to let's say `24px` it is not exactly `24px` in height in all browsers.